Code-Institute-Submissions/joshcallawaydev-kuppa_AugResub/README.md

 ### Surface

-- The live site keeps to a minimalistic ethos and colour scheme allowing cusotmers to feel connected to the brand, keeping confusion and complexity away.
+- The live site keeps to a minimalistic ethos and colour scheme allowing customers to feel connected to the brand, keeping confusion and complexity away.
 All functionality leads to products and then to basket and checkout, always allowing customers the option to sign up or sign in to drive more business to KUPPA.

 1) Index
 ![Index](./README/images/mobile_1.png)